-- Complete the Participation and Additional Services Form sent separately to you this is your centralised place to nominate additional services. - A new additional population GOS non-responders has been made available in the 2022 GOS-L that institutions can survey on a fee-for-service basis.
-More information can be found in 'Section 2.1 In-scope audience and reference period', as well as the Additional Populations fact sheet on the Provider Portal. - Guidance has been prepared to clarify the definition of and expectations for the in-scope audience (refer 'Section 2 Target audience and sample provision'). - Updated guidance has also been prepared to assist with populating the sample file (refer 'Section 3 Populating the sample file template'). - Keeping to timelines for return of the sample means the project can go to field on time otherwise one institution's delay impacts all others.
-There are a couple of points in time where late delivery can have significant downstream impacts on the delivery of the project. - We have fast tracked sample extraction and provision for 14 October.
+- Complete the Participation and Additional Services Form sent separately to you this is your centralised place to nominate additional services. - Guidance has been prepared to clarify the definition of and expectations for the in-scope audience (refer 'Section 2 Target audience and sample provision'). - Updated guidance has also been prepared to assist with populating the sample file (refer 'Section 3 Populating the sample file template'). - There are a number of new variables included in the 2023 GOS-L population files, including EXCLUSIONS, GRADUATESTATUS, RECONTACT and ADD\POP.
+These variables replace the previously used INSCOPE variable and will allow for easier identification and management of in-scope, out-of-scope and additional populations.
+Please ensure you have read Section 3 and the instructions in the population template before preparing your sample. - Keeping to timelines for return of the sample means the project can go to field on time otherwise one institution's delay impacts all others.
+There are various points in time where late delivery can have significant downstream impacts on the delivery of the project. - We have fast tracked sample provision for Wednesday 13 October.
 This has been done to separate sample preparation for GOS-L from GOS February.
-It is critical that institutions return their sample to us by 29 October 2021. - Data collection must be ready to commence when the survey opens on 15 February 2022.
+It is critical that institutions return their sample to us by Friday 28 October 2022. - Data collection must be ready to commence when the survey launches on Tuesday 14 February 2023.
 The limited flexibility around launch proceedings means that data quality risks being compromised if timelines are compressed, or that other institutions are impacted by a delayed start date potentially impacting response maximisation activity and the overall response rate.
-Please familiarise yourself with Table 1. - If your institution chooses to provide telephone numbers for graduates it is considered that your institution consents to graduates receiving SMS and in field telephone reminder calls during the main online fieldwork period.
+Please familiarise yourself with Table 1. - Institutions are encouraged to provide as much contact information (i.e., emails and phone numbers) as possible.
+Provision of a mobile phone number and secondary email can be particularly important for maintaining high levels of response. - If your institution chooses to provide telephone numbers for graduates it is considered that your institution consents to graduates receiving SMS and in field telephone reminder calls during the main online fieldwork period.
 These generally commence from the second week of fieldwork. - Institutions are expected to send their own hardcopy letter or email to arrive in the week before the survey officially opens - please work with your Alumni area for this.
 This institution led contact adds a sense of legitimacy so when graduates get an email or SMS they will not think the GOS-L is spam.
-Contact with graduates should be advised to the Social Research Centre (refer 'Section 5 Response maximisation'). - We ask that gilt@srcentre.com.au is included in the send list for the engagement letter and emails.
-This enables us to effectively track supporting activities' impact on response maximisation and ensure the content messaging is consistent with the broader QILT study. - Please update us with any changes to your personnel or the availability of staff, especially during the sample preparation and fieldwork periods.
+Contact with graduates should be advised to the Social Research Centre (refer 'Section 5 Response maximisation').

+- We ask that gilt@srcentre.com.au is included in the send list for the engagement letter and emails.
+This enables us to effectively track supporting activities' impact on response maximisation and ensure the content messaging is consistent with the broader QILT study. - Please update us with any changes to your personnel or the availability of staff, especially during the sample preparation and fieldwork periods. - For the 2023 GOS-L, the soft launch will be conducted including all institutions, not just NUHEIs as in previous years (refer 'Section 5.6.1 Email invitation and reminders' for more information).
+In doing this, we hope to better identify any issues with email deliverability and high bounce or unsubscribe rates.